Skip to content

 Now live.
 Create a group and invite your first member in 60 seconds.

-Public domain translations accessible to every believer, everywhere.
+Public domain translations accessible in the free core.

 Scholarship belongs to everyone

 For centuries, deep Bible study required expensive tools or years of formal training.
-We are building something different: seminary-level insights, free for every believer.
-Your generosity makes that possible.
+We are building something different: a generous free core with seminary-level insights accessible to every believer.
+Your generosity helps keep deep Bible study accessible.

 Scripture-grounded answers informed by Matthew Henry, Calvin, Wesley, and the Church Fathers